 The majority of general office seating purchased is GREENGUARD certified and contains varying amounts of recycled content.
 Most panel or cubicle office systems purchased are GREENGUARD certified and contain recycled content.
 All appliances purchased are Energy Star rated.

 University Relations creates and prints hundreds of publications each year.
 A significant effort has been made to use paper with post-consumer recycled content and Forest Stewardship Council (FSC) certification.
 At a minimum, all publications use paper with 10% post-consumer recycled content.
 Some publications are printed on 100% post-consumer recycled content and FSC certified paper.
 Select publications use soy based ink, which is available from some printing companies.
 Elon’s requests for paper with recycled content and FSC certification have made these products more available in the local area.

-The Environmental Services department purchases green products for custodial services including cleaning chemicals and janitorial products and equipment.
+The Environmental Services department purchases green products for custodial services including cleaning chemicals and janitorial products and equipment as part of the green cleaning program.
 Products with an environmental certification, such as Green Seal and the Environmental Protection Agency (EPA)’s Design for the Environment (DfE), are preferred and tested for effectiveness prior to adopting.
-A comprehensive green cleaning program has been developed for use in LEED facilities and is being implemented in other buildings in phases.

 Sustainable purchasing is addressed in the University’s Green Building Policy and commitment to LEED certification.